arantespp/arantespp.com/posts/zettelkasten/product-market-fit.md

   - market
   - business
   - Marc Andreesen
+  - Andy Rachleff
 ---

 ## Notes

 - It was coined by Marc Andreesen in the post [Part 4: The only thing that matters](https://pmarchive.com/guide_to_startups_part4.html).

-  - _"Product/market fit means being in a good market with a product that can satisfy that market."_
+  - _"Product/market fit (PMF) means being in a good market with a product that can satisfy that market."_

 - Every company must find its PMF before scaling or sniffing around for venture money.

-- The value hypothesis, or PMF, is an assumption that brings together:
+- Andy Rachleff says that the value hypothesis, or PMF, is an assumption that brings together:

   - **company**: what is the product or service;
   - **market**: which are the audience or customers that are likely to care about your product;